Skip to main content

 Update a deployment

+Over time, you may need to adjust capacity, swap the GPU type, or point the deployment at new model weights.
 To change a deployment’s configuration, send a PATCH request with the complete deployment specification.
-All fields are required, not just the ones being changed, because omitted fields revert to their defaults.
+All fields are required, not just the ones you change.
+Omitting a field either fails validation (for required fields) or reverts it to its default, so start from the command you used to create the deployment and change only the fields you want to update.
 This example increases the autoscaling maximum from 1 to 4:

 curl -X PATCH "${CW_BASE_URL}/v1alpha1/inference/deployments/${CW_DEPLOYMENT_ID}" \